+38 (097) 842 08 34

 Preparation

 It involves an engineering survey of the territory.
 The services of topographers are required.
 Specialists study the area and prepare a conclusion on the specifics of the chemical and physical composition of the soil, the risk of seismic activity, the relief and depth of groundwater, and the environmental condition of the area.
 The results of the research are then taken into account when planning the architecture of engineering communications.
+The accuracy of the engineering survey determines the choice of the structural system, the type of foundation, and the future cost of the hotel project.

 On the photo: Ribas Karpaty hotel